raugfer/bitcoin-onion/README.md

 It also makes sense to setup the Docker engine to [start on boot](https://docker-docs.uclv.cu/engine/install/linux-postinstall/#configure-docker-to-start-on-boot).
-On systems using the `systemd` that can be achieved by running:
+On systems using `systemd` that can be achieved by running:

     $ sudo systemctl enable docker